 - Do not place the plant under the sun to compensate for low lighting.

-4. Pests Problem
+4. Pest Problem

 Although pest infestation is uncommon with the in-house Schefflera plant, you should know about pests that can cause yellow leaves.

 - Keep the room clean and well-ventilated, allowing air to pass through the plant leaves.

 5. Low Temperature